JuliaMath/Roots.jl/README.md

   `Roots.Order2B` are superlinear and quadratically converging methods independent of the multiplicity of the zero.

-* There are historic algorithms that require a derivative or two to be specified:
+* There are historic algorithms that require a derivative or two to be
-  `Roots.Newton` and `Roots.Halley`. `Roots.Schroder` provides a
+  specified: `Roots.Newton` and `Roots.Halley`. `Roots.Schroder`
-  quadratic method, like Newton's method, which is independent of the multiplicity of the zero.
+  provides a quadratic method, like Newton's method, which is independent of the multiplicity of the zero.
+This is generalized by `Roots.ThukralXB` (with `X` being 2,3,4, or 5).

-* There are several non-exported algorithms, such as, `Roots.Brent()`, `FalsePosition`, `Roots.A42`, `Roots.AlefeldPotraShi`,
+* There are several non-exported algorithms, such as, `Roots.Brent()`, `Roots.LithBoonkkampIJzermanBracket`, and `Roots.LithBoonkkampIJzerman`.
-  `Roots.LithBoonkkampIJzermanBracket`, and
-  `Roots.LithBoonkkampIJzerman`.